PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Let's say you have committed something locally but not pushed it yet, and you realize that it was a mistake, you can easily delete it with `git reset`.

 The exact command would be `git reset --hard HEAD~N` where N is the number of commits you want to delete.
-> :warning: Once again, be careful with this command, you won't be able to retrieve your deleted local commits after
+> ⚠️ Once again, be careful with this command, you won't be able to retrieve your deleted local commits after

-> :bulb: This could also be used to remove sensitive information pushed by mistake, but you would have to rewrite the commit history which isn't that great.
+> 💡 This could also be used to remove sensitive information pushed by mistake, but you would have to rewrite the commit history which isn't that great.

 ### Remove a mistake made by a pushed commit